Klaus Doldinger: Passport

 Doldinger's recurring jazz project Passport, started in 1971 (then called "Klaus Doldinger's Passport").
 Udo Lindenberg was percussionist in the first formation.
 Their second album, Second Passport, was a success in the charts in 1973.
 The group was selected as artists of the year in the category Ensemble Pop National of the Deutscher Schallplattenpreis in both 1976 and 1981.
 In terms of its influence it was sometimes called the European version of Weather Report.

 The second setup of Passport included percussionist Curt Kress, Kristian Schultze for keyboards and bassist Wolfgang Schmid, successful on major tours to the US.
-Doldinger found promising young talents such as drummers Wolfgang Haffner and Andi Haberl; at various times members of Passport included Peter O'Mara (guitar), Roberto DiGioia (keyboards), Patrick Scales (bass, since 1994), Ernst Stroer (percussion, since 1989), Christian Lettner (drums, since 2000), Michael Hornek (keyboard since 2009), Biboul Darouiche (percussion, since 1995) and others.
+Doldinger found promising young talents such as drummers Wolfgang Haffner and Andi Haberl; at various times members of Passport included Peter O'Mara (guitar), Roberto Di Gioia (keyboards), Patrick Scales (bass, since 1994), Ernst Ströer (percussion, since 1989), Christian Lettner (drums, since 2000), Michael Hornek (keyboard since 2009), Biboul Darouiche (percussion, since 1995) and others.
 Guests include Brian Auger (1973), Johnny Griffin (1973) and Pete York (1973).
 The band recorded more than 30 albums, and Doldinger composed over 2000 pieces.
 In jubilee performances, Doldinger played with members from "generations" of the group.
 In 2021 they made a record presenting 50 years of the band's history, The First 50 Years Of Passport.